-If you want to target a suburb within a radius, you need to insert the name of the city/ suburb and adjust the radius.
+If you want to target a suburb within a radius, insert the name of the city/ suburb and adjust the radius.

 Google and Facebook media platforms are advertising platforms.
 The objective is to give business owners quick and instant exposure to their target market who live within the targeted local zones.

-The challenge is that depending on the demand for those high-intent keywords, there is a bidding price.
+The challenge is that there is a bidding price depending on the demand for those high-intent keywords.
 If those keywords are highly popular, the advertising platform will charge a premium for those keywords per click.

 Alternatively, you can create articles with at least 20-30 location keywords embedded on the keystone pages and build links to them so that Google will display your business on the first page of the Search Engine Results Page (SERP).
-But if you find this process tedious and arduous, placing Ads on Google and Facebook marketing platforms might be best.
+But placing Ads on Google and Facebook marketing platforms might be best if you find this process tedious and arduous.